redstone-finance/redstone-docs/docs/redstone-credora/faq/index.md

 - Rating coverage analysis to determine what assets/markets are exposed to and how prices are determined.
 - Quantify various factors of risk with methodologies, simulations, and models.
 - Compose the final ratings.

+## 7. How does the old Credora methodology compare to the new methodology?

+The methodology itself remains unchanged; we’re following the same steps as before.
+The only modification is an update to the rating cut-off tables.
+We made the change because we will publish assets on the same scale, and it brought some positive differentiation in that capacity.